BisRyy/yagoutpay/README.md

 # YagoutPay SDK Collection

 A comprehensive collection of SDKs for integrating YagoutPay payment gateway into your applications.
-This repository contains official SDKs for JavaScript, PHP, and Python, each with modern implementations, secure encryption, and beautiful demo applications.
+This repository contains official SDKs for JavaScript, PHP, Python, and .NET, each with modern implementations, secure encryption, and beautiful demo applications.

 ## Quick Setup